NilCoalescing/djangochannelsrestframework/docs/examples/filtered_model_observer.rst

                 await self.comment_activity.subscribe(request_id=request_id)

 .. note::
-    Without logging in we will have to access the ``user`` using the pk or any other unique field.
+    If the user is not logged in, we will have to access the ``user`` using the pk or any other unique field.
     Example:

     .. code-block:: python